21 Flowers That Will Bloom All Year in Florida

 Bulbine frutescens

-Bulbine will thrive in highly humid conditions.
+The bulbine will thrive in highly humid conditions.

-There are many different varieties, but in general, Bulbine has cone-shaped buds that open to reveal six-petaled colorful flowers.
+There are many different varieties, but in general, bulbine has cone-shaped buds that open to reveal six-petaled colorful flowers.
 Their blooming period varies by the exact cultivar you’re planting, but they tend to start blooming when other plants are going dormant.

 Firespike